-• We have continued to ensure strong cyber security is in place with increased system wide working including the creation of a system wide Cyber Tactical Advice Cell (CTAC) and ICS wide cyber exercises.
+We have continued to ensure strong cyber security is in place with increased system wide working including the creation of a system wide Cyber Tactical Advice Cell (CTAC) and ICS wide cyber exercises.

-• We are refreshing our digital strategy to take account of the national priority of moving from analogue to digital, and ensure we have a joined up approach to population

-• We will carry out further work to explore the use of Al tools in various setting including primary care to understand the benefits and productivity these can bring.

-• We will continue maturing our ICS cyber capabilities and refresh our ICS Cyber strategy including learning from

-• We will be working to expand the use of the NHS App, and look for further opportunities to use electronic
+- We are refreshing our digital strategy to take account of the national priority of moving from analogue to digital, and ensure we have a joined up approach to population health management. - We will carry out further work to explore the use of Al tools in various setting including primary care to understand the benefits and productivity these can bring. - We will continue maturing our ICS cyber capabilities and refresh our ICS Cyber strategy including learning from our ICS wide cyber exercises. - We will be working to expand the use of the NHS App, and look for further opportunities to use electronic means of communication.

-• Use of the NHS App is currently at 59%.
-We aim to

-• Logins to the App are currently at 1 million a month.
+- Use of the NHS App is currently at 59%.
+We aim to increase it to 75% by 26/7. - Logins to the App are currently at 1 million a month.
 We aim to increase this to 1.5 million.
-Log-ins are even more important than uptake in that they show people are
+Log-ins are even more important than uptake in that they show people are actively using the App.